rio-cloud/vite-rio-template/README.md

 Or clone the project manually.

 ### How to configure your new project
-- Create an empty `.env` file as vite checks for that.
-Copy the `.env.development` into a `.env.local` for your local config and adapt it to your needs.
+- Copy the `.env.development` into a `.env.local` for your local config and adapt it to your needs.
 - Update the `package.json` to set the application name and use that name also for the license_check script.
 - *Optional:* Change the dev server port in `vite.config.ts` to your likings.
-If you change t, don't forget to update it in the `package.json` for the `cypress-ci` script as well as in your `.env.local` config.
+In case you change it, don't forget to update it in the `package.json` for the `cypress-ci` script as well as in your `.env.local` config.

 - #### Production configuration
     - Request a Sentry token to use Sentry in production.
 Add it to the `.env.production` config file.